FZZT branes and non-singlets of Matrix Quantum Mechanics: Connections with Liouville theory

 \subsection{Matching parameters and limit of the two dimensional Black Hole}

 In order to compare computations between Liouville theory and the matrix model, one should perform a matching of the parameters on the two sides of the correspondence.
-A preliminary understanding can be provided through the study of winding modes that also allows to establish a connection with the matrix model of~\cite{Kazakov:2000pm}, conjectured to describe the physics of the two dimensional black hole.
+A preliminary understanding can be provided through the study of winding modes present in our matrix model partition function eqns. \eqref{fermionwinding} and \eqref{bosonwinding}, that also allows to establish a connection with the matrix model of~\cite{Kazakov:2000pm}, conjectured to describe the physics of the two dimensional black hole.